hkspm-yp/Astro-e-calendar/README.md

 ...
 ```

 You can try to run “main.py” in Spyder.
-If “package not found” error appears, install the python packages by typing the following commands in Spyder’s terminal.
+If `ModuleNotFoundError` appears, install the python modules by typing the following commands in Spyder’s terminal.

 ```python
 pip install skyfield